Joint Optimization of Communications and Federated Learning Over the Air: Simulation Results And Analysis

-For comparison purposes, we use two baselines: a) an FL algorithm that assumes idealized wireless transmissions with error-free links to achieve perfect aggregation, and b) an FL algorithm that randomly determines the power scalar and user selection.
+We use two baseline methods for comparison: a) an FL algorithm that assumes idealized wireless transmissions with error-free links to achieve perfect aggregation, and b) an FL algorithm that randomly determines the power scalar and user selection.
 They are named as \emph{Perfect aggregation} and \emph{Random policy}, respectively.
+In \emph{Random policy}, the probability of each worker being selected is 50\% and the power scalar is generated from an exponential distribution with unit mean.